rwxrob/bonzai/README.md

 # Bonzai, Well-Tended CLI Command Trees for Gophers

+Bonzai commands are unlike anything you've probably encountered so far, no getopt dashes, no ugly commander interface to learn, no 12637 lines of shell tab completion bloat to source before it will work, just well manicured commands organized into rooted node trees for your command-line, nested-tab-completing enjoyment with built-in (optional) help documentation that can easily be marshalled into JSON and presented either as text or well-styled HTML.
+Think "readthedocs" but served locally from your Bonzai command-line apps themselves.

 ## "It's spelled bonsai/banzai."

 We know.
 The domains were taken.
 Plus, this makes it more unique and